 Although deformable modeling environments require frequent updates of BVHs, BVHs are nevertheless well-suited for animations or interactive applications, since updating or refitting of these hierarchies can be done very efficiently.
-Furthermore, BVHs can be employed to detect selfcollisions while applying additional heuristics to accelerate this process.
+If the deformations are known in advance, this can even be done in an output-sensitive manner.
+Furthermore, BVHs can be employed to detect self-collisions while applying additional heuristics to accelerate this process.
 Also, BVHs work with triangles and tetrahedrons as object primitives, which allows for a more sophisticated collision response compared to a pure vertex-based response.